 An electric motor is an electromechanical device that converts electrical energy into mechanical energy.
 Basically, there are two types of motor AC motors like ( Synchronous and Asynchronous motors) and DC motors like ( brushed and brushless ).

-What is the working principle of electric motor?
+What is the working principle of an electric motor?

-- When a current-carrying conductor is located in an external magnetic field perpendicular to the conductor, the conductor experiences a force perpendicular to itself and to the external magnetic filed.
+- When a current-carrying conductor is located in an external magnetic field perpendicular to the conductor, the conductor experiences a force perpendicular to itself and to the external magnetic field.

 - The right-hand rule for force on a conductor can be used to determine the direction of the force experienced on the conductor: if the right thumb points in the direction of the current in the conductor and the fingers of the force on the conductor is directed outward from the palm of the right hand.